haha150/dolospy/README.md

 sudo bash setup.sh
 ```

-This installs all dependencies: Python 3, pip, bridge-utils, iptables, ebtables, arptables, Tailscale, isc-dhcp-client, tmux, and the Python packages (fastapi, uvicorn, python-socketio, scapy, pyyaml).
+This installs all dependencies: Python 3, pip, bridge-utils, iptables, ebtables, arptables, isc-dhcp-client, tmux, and the Python packages (fastapi, uvicorn, python-socketio, scapy, pyyaml, netifaces).
+It also disables services that could leak traffic (systemd-timesyncd, apt auto-updates, unattended-upgrades) and sets `/etc/resolv.conf` to `8.8.8.8` as a safe default.

+Tailscale is also installed by the setup script but is **optional** — the core bridge/NAC bypass works without it.
+If Tailscale is not available, the web UI binds to `127.0.0.1` (accessible via SSH tunnel or WiFi hotspot).

-### 2. Authenticate Tailscale
+### 2. (Optional) Authenticate Tailscale

 ```bash
 sudo tailscale up --ssh --accept-dns=false
 ```

-The `--accept-dns=false` flag prevents Tailscale from overwriting `/etc/resolv.conf` with its MagicDNS resolver.
-DolosPy needs to write the target network's DNS servers there.
+The `--accept-dns=false` flag prevents Tailscale from overwriting `/etc/resolv.conf`.

 Follow the URL to authenticate your device to your Tailnet.
 This only needs to be done once — Tailscale auto-reconnects on subsequent boots.